tarantool/tarantool/README.md

  * two data engines: 100% in-memory with optional persistence and a 2-level disk-based B-tree, to use with large data sets
- * multiple index types: HASH, TREE, BITSET
+ * multiple index types: HASH, TREE, RTREE, BITSET
  * asynchronous master-master replication
  * authentication and access control
  * the database is just a C extension to the